 9. If you are using a fan oven, place the tin towards to front of the oven, as far away as possible from the fan, because, even with the brown paper around the tin to protect it, the fan action is still liable to scorch the cake if it is too near.
 Turn the tin at regular intervals.

-10. An 8” round or 7” square cake should take approx 5 -6 hours to cook, but after 4 hours, start testing – (see note 4) every 15 minutes if it is still not quite cooked after 5 hours, test every 10 mins.
+10. An 8” round or 7” square cake should take approx 5 -6 hours to cook, but after 4 hours, start testing – (see note 4) every 15 minutes.
+If it is still not entirely cooked after 5 hours, test every 10 mins.
 As soon as the cake is cooked, remove it from the oven.
 Don’t leave it in for a longer time “just to make sure” (see note 5).

 Leave the cake to cool, then remove from the tin but, to keep it moist, leave the lining paper on it until you are ready to marzipan and ice it.

-When the cake is completely cold, wrap the cake in a layer of baking parchment or greaseproof paper, then wrap it in foil or seal it in a plastic bag and store it in a cool dark place until you are ready to use it.
+When the cake is completely cold, wrap it in a layer of baking parchment or greaseproof paper, then wrap it in foil or seal it in a plastic bag and store it in a cool dark place until you are ready to use it.

 Because you have soaked the fruit in brandy, this cake will not need to be fed with spirits after it is baked because the brandy in the fruit will seep into the cake.